nstclair13/blog/_posts/2017-08-11-ShawnKellyDemoReelReady.md

 layout: default_posts
 title: Reference&#58; Is Your Demo Reel Ready for a Major Studio with Shawn Kelly
 image:
-meta: Compliments of AnimationMentor, Lead Animator Shawn Kelly discusses what makes up a studio ready demo reel.
+meta: AnimationMentor just put out a super informative webinar - Lead Animator Shawn Kelly discusses what makes up a studio ready demo reel.
+Check it out!!
 This video is highly worth your time!
 description: Compliments of AnimationMentor, Lead Animator Shawn Kelly discusses what makes up a studio ready demo reel.
 This video is highly worth your time!
 category: Reference
 custom_css: